-omitted in part or in full.
-As of November 1, 1988, both kinds of defects are cured after the document is of record for five years.

-It should be noted that at least a few practicing real property attorneys have taken the position that absent estoppel or other arguments an acknowledgment is necessary to the validity of a corporate conveyance as between the parties.
-The support for this position is derived from a combination of the language in Sections 15, 92, and 95 of Title 16 of the Oklahoma Statutes and the Oklahoma Supreme Court case of Bentley v.
-Zelma Oil Co.
-The introductory language of Section 15 states that "[e]xcept as hereinafter provided, no acknowledgment or recording shall be necessary to the validity of any deed."
-Section 92 provides that every instrument affecting real estate and acknowledged by a corporation shall be valid.
-Section 95 requires that every deed executed by a corporation must be acknowledged by the officer or person signing for the corporation.
-In Bentley v.
-Zelma Oil Co., the court held that a contract from a corporation which affected real estate was invalid because it was not acknowledged in substantial compliance with what is now Section 95.
+summarizes existing statutes concerning Standard 6.1 Such statutes declare that acknowledgments are acknowledgments. not necessary to the validity of instruments between the parties, and they make instruments with defective or omitted acknowledgments valid for constructive notice purposes after they have been of record for several years.
+Formerly, the curative periods were five years if the form was defective and ten years if the facts were defective or if the acknowledgment itself was omitted in part or in full.
+As of November 1, 1988, both kinds of defects are cured after the document is of record for five years.15 of a corporate conveyance as between the parties.
+The support for this position is derived from a combination of the language in Sections 15, 92 and 95 of Title 16 of the Oklahoma Statutes and the Oklahoma Supreme Court case of Bentley v.
+Zelma Oil Co.16 The introductory language of Section 15 states that "[e]xcept as hereinafter provided, no acknowledgment or recording shall be necessary to the validity of any deed."17 (emphasis added) Section 92 provides that every instrument affecting real estate and acknowledged by a corporation shall be valid.18 Section 95 requires that every deed executed by a corporation must be acknowledged by the officer or person signing for the corporation.19 In Bentley v.
+Zelma Oil Co., the court held that a contract from a corporation which affected real estate was invalid because it was not acknowledged in substantial compliance with what is now Section 95.20